The Cambia Solution

-This compost, aged nine months, used to inoculate soil or as a seed coating, creates a biology capable of sequestering 20-40 tons of carbon per acre of farmland per year.
-Compare this with the annual loss of 1.7 tons of soil carbon from conventional ag and to only 2 to 4 tons of carbon drawdown of organics.
+This compost, aged nine months, used to inoculate soil or as a seed coating, creates a biology capable of sequestering an estimated 20-40 tons of carbon per acre of farmland per year.
+Compare this with the annual loss of 1.7 tons of soil carbon from conventional agriculture and to only 2 to 4 tons of carbon drawdown of organics (at best).
 Dr Johnson estimates that if only 20% of the world’s soils were inoculated with fungal dominant compost, we would reduce greenhouse gas levels to 250 ppm, below the level we were at the beginning of the Industrial Revolution!
 Additionally, yields were increased by 25-40%, an enormous incentive for farmers.

-Added to this carbon drawdown approach are Andrew’s 35 years of permaculture design and practical experience and you have the makings of a “Cambia Grown” Orchard producing almonds that from seed to harvest to distribution engender the highest values, practices, quality and productive success of permaculture practice.
+Added to this carbon drawdown approach are Andrew’s 35 years of permaculture design and practical experience and you have the makings of “Cambia Grown” Orchards producing almonds that from seed to harvest to distribution engender the highest values, practices, quality and productive success of permaculture practice.